 About MeFULL BIO

-Jennifer Scheurle is a world-travelling Game Designer and public speaker who has worked on 10+ released titles since she started working in the industry 6 years ago.
+Jennifer Scheurle is a multi-award winning and world-travelling Game Designer and public speaker who has worked on 10+ released titles since she started working in the industry over 6 years ago.
 Born and raised in Germany and with a Bachelor of Arts (hons) in game development, she has played her role in Europe’s thriving indie game scene.
-She was named as one of the 100 most influential women in game development in 2016 by the Australian MCV Pacific.
-In 2017, she made MCV Pacific’s 30 Under 30 list.
+She was named as one of the 30 most influential women in game development in 2017 by the Australian MCV Pacific.
+In 2017 and 2018, she made MCV Pacific’s 30 Under 30 list.

-Currently, Jennifer is working as the Game Design Lead at Melbourne-based Opaque Space, mainly designing the internationally acclaimed Earthlight VR in collaboration with NASA.
+Currently, Jennifer is working as the Game Design Lead at Melbourne-based Opaque Space, mainly designing the internationally acclaimed Earthlight in collaboration with NASA.
+The game won Game of the Year at the Australian Game Developer Awards in 2017.

 Beyond that, she works with Flat Earth Games on Objects in Space, which won the PAX Australia Indie Showcase in 2016 and was nominated for its physical controller set for the Alt.Ctrl.GDC award in 2017.